MattCallahan-NOAA/AKmarineareas/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Use https://github.com/MattCallahan-NOAA/akmarineareas2 instead.
+AKMarineareas will not be maintained.

 I created the AKmarineareas package to make mapping and spatial analysis of Alaska marine management and ecosystem areas easier in R. This package imports areas of interest as sf polygons and also includes an